csdurfee/csdurfee.github.io/content/do-you-wanna-win.md

 The basic idea behind all these betting systems is to *chase* losses by betting more when you're losing.
 Hopefully it's obvious that these chase systems are crazy, though formally proving it led to a lot of interesting math.

 ### Fallacy and ruin
-Even though chase systems are crazy, they've persisted through the centuries.
+Even though chase systems are irrational, they've persisted through the centuries.
 Human beings are wired to be semi-rational -- we use previous data to try and predict the future, but we use it even when the data was randomly generated, and even when we don't have a significant amount of data.
 We need coherent stories to tell about why things happened.
 There is no rational reason to believe in a chase system, but I think there are semi-rational reasons to fall prey to [the gambler's fallacy](https://en.wikipedia.org/wiki/Gambler%27s_fallacy).

 I hope these random walks show that having a modest, plausible advantage over the house isn't a guarantee of success, even over a really long timespan.
 Positive Expected Value is necessary, but not sufficient, for making money long term.

-The vast majority of gamblers bet with negative expected value due to the vig, and possibly biases in the lines, as we saw in a previous installment.
+The vast majority of gamblers bet with negative expected value due to the vig, and possibly biases in the lines against *public teams*, as we saw in a previous installment.
 If each bet the average gambler makes has a negative expected value, they can't fix that by betting MORE.

 "If I keep doubling down, eventually I'll win it all back."
 Maybe if you have infinite capital and unlimited time.
 Otherwise the [Gambler's Ruin](https://en.wikipedia.org/wiki/Gambler%27s_ruin) is certain.
 The market can stay liquid longer than you can stay irrational.